-Your gift of funding an elementary school classroom is life-changing for thousands of children all over Sudan and South Sudan.
+Your generosity is preventing human trafficking and changing lives for thousands of children all over Sudan and South Sudan.

-When you donate, you protect and empower children like Mary*:
+When you donate to Lift Up the Vulnerable, you protect and empower children like Mary*:

 Mary was just a young girl when her mentally disabled mother abandoned her, and her father fell ill.
 Within rural cultures, such as those in the regions of Sudan and South Sudan where LUV works, children who cannot be cared for by their immediate family are often sent to live with neighbors and family friends where they can face abuse, just as Mary did.

 Mary shared, “After two and a half years, my father became blind.
 Our terrible conditions increased more than before.
 Then my younger sister was taken by one of our neighbors to look after his child.
 I remained with my father, and things were really difficult for us at home because there was not enough food despite the body’s needs.
 When it came to the rainy season, our house collapsed, which my father used to sleep in, and he usually suffered when it rained.